Streets Alive - Shaping Gore's Future

 Eccles Street Intersection Proposed Change

-by GoreDC, about 3 years agoShare Eccles Street Intersection Proposed Change on Facebook Share Eccles Street Intersection Proposed Change on Twitter Share Eccles Street Intersection Proposed Change on Linkedin Email Eccles Street Intersection Proposed Change link37 ResponsesCLOSED: Thank you for your contribution.
+by GoreDC, over 3 years agoShare Eccles Street Intersection Proposed Change on Facebook Share Eccles Street Intersection Proposed Change on Twitter Share Eccles Street Intersection Proposed Change on Linkedin Email Eccles Street Intersection Proposed Change link37 ResponsesCLOSED: Thank you for your contribution.
 This discussion has concluded.
 We will report on the findings in due course.We have been trialling a left-hand turn only for traffic coming out of Eccles Street on to Main Street.
 The main reasons for the proposed change are safety and traffic congestion.
 The trial seems to be working well and we reckon it should become permanent.
 Before we go any further though, we want to hear your thoughts.

 What’s proposed